 - σ2T is the sum of the all individual task variances (Equation 2), that is:

 σ2T = Σ σ2i,,j for all tasks i,j on the critical path.

-The value of σ2T follows entirely from the values of a and b that are estimated for each task on the CP (a is estimated shortest possible time for a task, and b is estimated longest possible time).
-Equation 2 above produced the variance in weeks (individual σ2i , j) for each task, as displayed on the task lines in Figure 2.
-For the PERT network in Figure 2, the overall critical path variance in weeks is the sum of these:
+The value of σ2T follows entirely from the values of a and b that are estimated for each task on the CP (a = shortest possible task time, and b = longest possible time).
+Equation 2 above yields the variance in weeks for each task (individual σ2i , j).
+For the PERT network in Exhibit 2, the overall critical path variance in weeks is the sum of these:

 σ2T = 0.422 + 0.490 + 1.361 +1.440 + 1.480